-Public education is a crucial part of our sanctuary’s mission.
-We can cater to any age group, curriculum, or theme, from teaching kindergarteners about feathers and birds to speaking with retired folks about wildlife-friendly landscaping practices.
-Our outreach programming is always fun and free of charge, although we welcome donations and supply drives.
+Public education is a crucial part of the Sanctuary’s mission.
+We can cater to any age group, curriculum, or theme, from teaching kindergartners about feathers and birds to speaking with retired folks about wildlife-friendly landscaping practices.
+Our outreach programming is always fun and free of charge, although we welcome monetary donations and supply drives.

 If you’re interested in scheduling an educational program, field trip, or tour with RWS, please send an email to email@example.com to get the ball rolling.
 We look forward to meeting you!

 We travel to about 35 different schools, organizations, festivals, and events per year to meet the folks who make our sanctuary possible while introducing them to the very species they help us support.
 For interested teachers, we are committed to enhancing your school’s science curriculum through experiential learning.
 We can work alongside you to ensure we help your students meet the Virginia Standards of Learning depending on their grade level and needs.
 By bringing the environment to your classroom, we aim to enhance the themes your students are learning in exciting, novel ways.